artyom-beilis/skyhopper/README.md

     - Field of view - modify with `+`, `-` to adjust
     - Maximal star magnitude to display/align on - adjust with `+`, `-` controls
     - Align button and status - pressing on it starts alignment process - you need to select a star you aligning on to.
+    - If watch list is selected `<`,`>` controls for browsing watch list object.
+Selected object name is shown below

 - Right side, from top to bottom